-Buying your first farm-grown Christmas tree
+Tips for success with your first real Christmas tree

 Consider these tips for relieving the stress of buying and setting up your farm-grown Christmas tree this holiday season.

 Want to find a Christmas tree farm near you?
-Visit the Michigan Christmas Tree Association website to see choose and cut farms, retail lots, and wholesale farms in your area!
+Visit the Michigan Christmas Tree Association website to see choose-and cut-farms, retail lots and wholesale farms in your area.

 More information on selecting and caring for your Christmas tree from MSU Extension

-- Choosing the right Christmas Tree
+- Choosing the right Christmas tree

 - Living Christmas trees: Another real tree option

-- Water is the essential ingredient in keeping your farm-grown Christmas tree fresh
+- Water is the essential ingredient in keeping your real Christmas tree fresh

 - Why is my Christmas tree beginning to grow?